moovl/perencanaan/api_ref.md

 ### Using Get and Post
 Get using for non secure data.
 Get using in address ` ?query=value `. see about Queries above <br />
 Post using for securing data such as Signup, Setting, Create Event and Upload.
-Recomended to use JSON and see Queries above.
+Recomended to use JSON and see [Queries above](#queries).

-### encryption
+### Encryption
 We use Enigma Encryption with value range 4096(16^3 || 2^12 || #ffff) <br />
 using 4 value : abcd <br />
 each a, b, c and d has 16 values (0~15) <br />